mnot/I-D/web-proxy-desc/draft.md

 # The Web Proxy Description (WPD) Format {#wpd}

-WPD is a JSON {{RFC7159}} format that describes a Web proxy to its clients.
+WPD is a JSON {{RFC7159}} format that describes a Web proxy to potential clients.
 Its root is an object containing WPD-specific object members.
 For example:

     {
         "name": "ExampleCorp Web Proxy",